 What are Different Types of Change Management?Standard changes

-These are routine changes that do not present a lot of risks, and often replicated and pre-approved.
+These are routine changes that do not present a lot of risks, and are often replicated and pre-approved.
 They're done on a regular basis and follow a documented, approved procedure.

 Some examples of standard changes include adding memory or storage, replacing a malfunctioning router with an identical working router, and building a new database case.
 Since presumably, these processes have already been through change management's risk evaluation and approval process, they do not need to go through it again.

 Normal changes refer to changes that do not have a specified, pre-approved procedure.
-For instance, activities like upgrading to a modern project management software and moving to a new data center.
-These changes aren't consistent or repeatable, and they’re also not considered as emergencies.
+For instance, activities like upgrading to modern project management software and moving to a new data center.
+These changes aren't consistent or repeatable, and they’re also not considered emergencies.
 As a result, they can go into the typical change management queue for risk assessment and approval.

-Normal changes, like data migration, are high risk and may need risk assessment and approval from a change advisory board (CAB).
+Normal changes, like data migration, are high risk and may need a risk assessment and approval from a change advisory board (CAB).
 Meanwhile, website changes aren’t too risky and can be reviewed and approved quickly by a designated authority.

 Emergency changes occur to respond to unexpected challenges such as security vulnerabilities and exploits.
 They reflect a crisis or an opportunity that must be handled right away without putting oneself at risk.